assay/assay.github.io/_drafts/2020-03-15-product-and-architecture-teams.md

 ---
 layout: post
 title: "Product Management and Software Architecture teams"
-feature-img: assets/img/unsplash/code-black.jpeg
+feature-img: assets/img/pexels/notebooks.jpeg
-tags: [Product Management], [Software Architecture]
+tags: [Product Management, Software Architecture]
 author-id: nettle
 ---

-Considering big (more than 50 members) Software Development projects the organization structure is important.
+For relatively large, more than 50 members, Software Development projects the organization structure is very important.
 Modern projects usually have two important teams: Product Management team and Software Architecture team.
 Here are Responsibilities for these teams and Requirements to their members.